stelong/gpytGPE/README.md

 ```
 cd example-scripts/
 ```
 To run the example scripts showing the full library capabilities you need to format your dataset as plain text without commas into two files: `X.txt` and `Y.txt`.
 Additionally, you need to provide labels for each input parameter and output feature as plain text into two separate files: `xlabels.txt` and `ylabels.txt`.
-An example dataset is provided in `data/`.
+An example dataset is provided in `data/test/`.

 ### Script 1: emulation step-by-step
 This first script guides you through common steps (0)-(7) to make towards a complete emulation of the map *X -> Y[:, IDX]*, from dataset loading to actual training to emulator testing. `IDX` is an integer representing the column index (counting from 0) of the selected feature to be emulated.
-The input dataset is automatically split such that 80% of it is used for training while the remaining 20% is used for validation/testing.
+The input dataset is automatically split such that 20% of it is used for testing, while the remaining 80% is again split in 20% (validation) and 80% (training).

 To run the script, type:
 ```
 python3 1_emulation_step_by_step.py /absolute/path/to/input/ IDX /absolute/path/to/output/
 ```
-Notice that in our specific case, `/absolute/path/to/input/` is `data/`.
+Notice that in our specific case, `/absolute/path/to/input/` is `data/test`.
 After the run completes, folder `IDX/` will be created in `/absolute/path/to/output/` and filled with a trained emulator object `gpe.pth` and training dataset files `X_train.txt`, `y_train.txt`.

 The emulator base class is `GPEmul`.
 An emulator object can be instantiated as follows:
 ```